edenpurnell/Telegram-Trade-Copier/README.md

 # Telegram Signal Format

-Since the majority of telegram signal providers do not have the same format, you have to format the signal into a format that this Telegram Trader Copier can recognize.
+Since the majority of telegram signal providers do not have the same format, you have to format the signal into a format that this **Telegram Trade Copier** can recognize.
 Please see the examples below for supported format.

 - **Symbol** | Can be upper or lowercase or a mix of both
 - **Signal** | BUY, Buy, buy, SELL, Sell, sell